italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

       - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 It MUST be one of the supported algorithms in Section *Cryptographic Algorithms* <supported_algs>`* and MUST NOT be none or an identifier for a symmetric algorithm (MAC).
       - [:rfc:`7515`]
     * - **jwk**
-      - representing the public key chosen by the client, in JSON Web Key (JWK) [RFC7517] format, as defined in Section 4.1.3 of [RFC7515].
+      - Representing the public key chosen by the client, in JSON Web Key (JWK) [RFC7517] format, as defined in Section 4.1.3 of [RFC7515].
 It MUST NOT contain a private key.
       - [:rfc:`7517`] and [:rfc:`7515`]